-Local Government Policies and the Implementation of Multiculturalism in Medan City
+Local Government Policies and the Implementation of Multiculturalism

 Authors

-• Riswandi Public administration, Universitas Sumatera Utara
+• Riswandi Public Administration, Universitas Sumatera Utara, Indonesia

 DOI: